Nituv05/Math_Modelling/README.md

-# Math_Modelling — Basics of Modelling the Pedestrian Flow
+# Math Modelling Project — Basics of Modelling the Pedestrian Flow

 A complete Python reproduction of